I-motif DNA: History

 This structure was first discovered in 1993 by Maurice Guéron at École Polytechnique in Palaiseau, France.
 It was found when two antiparallel doubled stranded DNA complexes with cytosine-protonated cytosine (C·C*) base pairs became associated with one another.
 This formed a complex 4- stranded DNA complex.
 The structure was originally found only in vitro, usually at a slightly acidic pH, but was recently discovered in the nuclei of human cells.
 A new antibody fragment was created, and was found to have highly specific binding affinity for I-motif complexes, but did not bind to other DNA structures, making it optimal for identifying i-motif structures in cells.

 During their media release in April 2018, Dr. Mahdi Zeraati and colleagues mentioned that these complexes are constantly forming and dissociating due to their constantly changing temperatures, which could play a role in its function in regulation of gene expression and cell reproduction.
 Although the exact function of these structures is unknown, the transient nature of these molecules gives insight regarding the biological function of these molecules.
-Found primarily in the G1 phase of the cell cycle and in promoter regions, i-motif complexes could potentially affect which gene sequences are read and could play a role in determining which genes are switched on or off.
+Found primarily in the G1 phase of the cell cycle and in regulatory regions of the genome, i-motif complexes could potentially affect which gene sequences are read and could play a role in determining which genes are switched on or off, and were shown to play a role in determining the direction of transcription at a bi-directional enhancer.
 Other experimentation is in progress to determine the role of i-motif DNA in nanotechnology using i-motifs as biosensors and nanomachines, and it has even been seen to play a role in the advancement of cancer therapy.